jugo verde

 Dear, you were not the only one to make that mistake!

-13. Zara @ Backpack ME on the July 16, 2012 remarked #
+13. Zara @ Backpack ME says:

 Oh, I never tried the jugo verde while we were in Mexico, but did eat roasted cactus (nopales) a few times and they tasted great.
-Apparently, they are very healthy but the layer of cheese they were served with took all of that away from me!.. :P
+Apparently, they are very healthy but the layer of cheese they were served with took all of that away from me!.. 😛

 I love cactus in everything.
 I first tried it in a Toronto Mexican restaurant with shrimp – so good!